SidonTheTroll/Erstes-Jahr/Biology/17-breathing-and-exchange-of-gasses.md

 ## Regulation of Respiration

 The rate of respiration is adjusted according to the demands of the body tissues.
-This actions is performed by the **neural system**
+This actions is performed by the **neural system**.

+The region in the **medulla region** in the brain called **respiratory rhythm center** is responsible for regulation.
+Pneumotaxic center in the pons region moderates the function of respiratory rhythm center.

+A chemosensitive area is situated adjacent to the rhythm center which is sensitive to $CO_2$ and $H^+$.
+This center makes adjustments to the rhythm in the respiratory process by which those substances can be eleminated.